menphina/Milvaneth/README.md

 Milvaneth's source code is released under the MIT/X11 license.

+# Projects

+Milvaneth.Cmd: A robust state machine to handle various suitation of the game (not started / in lobby / in world / quitting).
+Support starting / stopping network reader and memory reader at proper moment.
+Can be associated with a game process safely at any time.

+Thaliak: Game memory reader for character info and inventory.

+Thaliak.Network: Game network reader for market info and other information.

+Thaliak.Writer: Signatures, Packet Ids, and Miscellaneous.

+Milvaneth.Server: A market data CRUD implemention.

 # Maintance

 This project will no longer be updated when the FFXIV (CN) game update.
 But anyone can submit PRs and Issues for the project.